theo-armour/agenda/3-1-heritage/3-5-townhall/2024-08-15-financial.md

 Leadership meeting:

-* 15-20 year until burn out.n
+* 15-20 year until burn out
 * portfolio $62M, property $57M
 * Type As: $22M to place
 * Donations: not for deficits, not for well-funded